 Our Key Stage 5 curriculum caters for learners of all abilities.
-We offer courses the 6th Form Foundation Course for those students who need longer to prepare for advanced level study, as well as applied (BTEC or Cambridge Technical) courses and traditional A Levels.
-Courses include BTEC Business Extended Diploma, and A Levels in Chemistry, Sociology, Economics and Russian.
-Full details of the range of A Level courses can be found in the 6th Form Prospectus on the school website.
-Each GCE subject has an allocation of nine hours per fortnight.
+We offer the Sixth Form Foundation Course for those students who need longer to prepare for advanced level study, as well as vocational courses (Cambridge Technical) and traditional A Levels.
+Full details of the range of courses can be found in the Sixth Form Prospectus on the school website.
+Each subject has an allocation of nine hours per fortnight in Year 12 and ten hours per fortnight in Year 13.
 There is also the opportunity for students to retake GCSE English and Mathematics in order to improve their grades.

-We have a full 6th Form Enrichment programme which provides a range of extra-curricular opportunities, including guest speakers.
-All 6th form students are expected to be involved in the life of the school and take on a range of responsibilities.
-Our 6th Form prefects work alongside teachers in the classroom, mentor younger students and organise extra-curricular activities.
-They represent the school and various functions and occasions.
-6th form students are encouraged to take part in community service in and outside of school.
+We have a full Sixth Form Enrichment programme which provides a range of extra-curricular opportunities, including guest speakers.
+All Year 12 students participate in the Woodbridge Edge programme.
+They can select from a range of additional opportunities to enhance their learning and experience, including Duke of Edinburgh, debating, MOOCs, Extended Project Qualification, LORIC (Leadership), Tomorrow's Teachers and Sports Leaders.
+Sixth form students are encouraged to take part in community service in and outside of school.

-All students in the 6th form have a personal tutor with whom they have a one-to-one meeting each fortnight to support their learning.
+All students in the Sixth form have a tutor with whom they will have morning registration and one-to-one meetings to support their learning.
 Tutors monitor students' personal and academic progress.
-Year 13 students receive a full programme of support for applying to universities through UCAS and have gained places at Oxford, Cambridge, the Russell Group universities and other centres of excellence.
+Year 13 students receive a full programme of support for applying to universities through UCAS and regularly gain places at Oxford, Cambridge, Russell Group universities and other centres of excellence.